It’s easy to feel instantly enchanted by the magic of the…well, Magic Kingdom in Disney World (clever name, eh?)!

 The thing is, though, by avoiding a few faux pas, you’ll be able to maximize your fantasy trip and have the BEST time possible!
 Here’s everything you’re doing wrong (SRY!) at Magic Kingdom:

 It’s easy to fall into the trap of buying ALL your Magic Kingdom merch from The Emporium.
 After all, it’s front-and-center as the first main shop you see on Main Street, U.S.A.!
 It is all but screaming at you “Come in here!
 We have all sorts of cool things to buy!”

 We’ve got a tip for you, though: the Emporium is NOT the best place to buy your Minnie Ears!
 Or most souvenirs in general, TBH.
 First of all, it’s often CRAZY crowded.
 Secondly, they don’t always have the best selection of ears!

 Our recommendation?
 Box Office Gifts!
-The Chapeau closed so headwear and embroidery is now available over at Box Office Gifts.
+You’ll find a HUGE selection of headwear and embroidery over at Box Office Gifts now that the Main Street Confectionery took over the former of The Chapeau.
 Box Office Gifts is located at the Town Square Theater.
 Right as you walk into Magic Kingdom on the right, this will be your first larger shopping location.

 Inside of Box Office Gifts now you’ll find TONS of Disney ears.
 Some stores might only have a handful of each design, but we’ve found that Box Office Gifts tends to generally have a plentiful amount of each design they carry.
 You’ll walk past this store even before you hit the Emporium, so you can get your ears even sooner than you might have otherwise.